Skip to main content

 - Current file contents

-- Related dependencies
+- Related dependencies and test files

 Layer 3 (Never cached - always changes):

-- Specific task instructions
+- Specific task instructions and intent

-- User queries
+- User queries and temporary context

 Cost Optimization